dlanza1/hdfs-block-distribution/README.md

 ### How it works

-Based of the information provided by the HDFS filesystem checking utility, which lists the blocks of a particulas folder or file, this tool counts the blocks per disk and per machine.
+Based on the information provided by the HDFS filesystem checking utility, which lists the blocks of a particulas folder or file, this tool counts the blocks per disk and per machine.

 An average is calculated per machine.
-Number colors are determined by comparing number of blocks of each disk with the average in terms of percentage.
+Colors of numbers are determined by comparing number of blocks of each disk with the average in terms of percentage.

 ### Running it